matheusmarqs1/cs50-sql-final-project/DESIGN.md

 The database for `Ciclo Universo` has several important limitations that need addressing in future versions:

-* The biggest issue is the absence of `supplier management`, which makes it difficult to track product origins or manage the restocking process efficiently.
+* An issue is the absence of `supplier management`, which makes it difficult to track product origins or manage the restocking process efficiently.

 * The system also lacks `employee management features`, preventing the tracking of which staff members handle specific orders or any analysis of their performance.

+* The database also lacks a `payment system`, making it impossible to track payment methods or reconcile financial transactions with orders.
+This prevents implementation of features like installment payments.

 * Another limitation is the absence of a `discount or promotion system`, which significantly restricts marketing options.

 * A frustrating operational challenge is the requirement for `manual order status updates`.
 Attempts to implement triggers to automate this process were unsuccessful.
 This manual updating is time-consuming and prone to errors, as staff must remember to change each status throughout the order lifecycle instead of having the system handle those transitions automatically.
 One option to deal with this limitation would be to delegate this responsibility outside of the database, to the application layer.
 This approach would allow for the implementation of more complex business logic and rules for status transitions, rather than trying to handle this process within the database itself.

-* Another related limitation is the lack of `transaction integrity between orders and order products`.
-When a rollback occurs due to failures in the `order_products table`, the corresponding order in the `orders` table isn't automatically marked as canceled.
-This disconnect can lead to inconsistent order records, creating potential data integrity issues.
-This limitation further emphasizes the need for application-level management of the order process to ensure proper coordination between related tables and appropriate status updates when transactions fail.